IanCarrasco/iancarrasco.github.io/index.markdown

 <br/>

 # Hi, I'm Ian.
-I am software engineer interested in developing biologically inspired deep learning algorithms.
+I'm a software engineer interested in developing biologically inspired deep learning algorithms.

 Additionally, I am working to develop systems that can accelerate the adoption of deep learning in new domains and improve productivity.